MarkRobitaille/COMP3040A2/README.md

 Result: You now have a resume formatted in Markdown.

-If you are struggling with converting your resume to Markdown or want to do more than specified here, I recommend going through [this](https://www.markdowntutorial.com/) tutorial on Markdown.
+If you are struggling to convert your resume into Markdown format or want to do more than specified here, I recommend going through [this](https://www.markdowntutorial.com/) tutorial on Markdown.
 It only takes around 10 minutes to finish.

 ### Adding Your Resume to GitHub

-Now that you have a properly formatted Markdown resume to work with, this section will cover the process of adding your resume to your GitHub account and setting it up on GitHub Pages.
+Now that you have a Markdown-formatted resume, this section will cover the process of adding that resume to your GitHub account and setting it up on GitHub Pages.

 8. Log in to your GitHub account.
 9. Create a new repository by hitting the green button labeled "New".